Feline Inflammatory Bowel Disease: Nature and Treatment

 The main purpose of having a digestive system is to be able to digest and absorb food.
 Without a healthy gut flora, the digestive system cannot fulfil this function.
 Anatomical integrity of the digestive tract, its functionality, ability to adapt and regenerate and ability to defend itself are directly dependent on the gut flora.
 It is established that the density and composition of the mucosal flora is related to the presence and severity of intestinal inflammation in cats, and suggests that mucosal bacteria are involved in the cause and development of feline IBD.

 It is hypothesised that IBD could be a variable response to a specific pathogen or an inappropriate or excessive immunological response to normal luminal micro-organisms.
 The whole length of the digestive tract is coated with a tough bacterial layer providing a natural barrier against invaders, undigested food, toxins and parasites.
 These indigenous bacteria produce antibiotic-like substances, anti-funghal volatiles, anti-viral substances and they engage the immune system to respond appropriately to invaders.
-Without well functioning gut flora the gut wall is unprotected and malnourished.
+Without well-functioning gut flora the gut wall is unprotected and malnourished.
 Normal gut flora provides a major source of energy and nourishment for the cells lining the digestive tract.

 It is increasingly clear that dietary influences on the intestinal flora are involved in health and disease.
 It is likely that through interaction with the gut flora, certain diets could protect against the development of IBD whilst other diets actually predispose to the development of IBD.
 In the management of IBD it is prudent to select diets with a high digestibility.
 Information on the bioavailability of nutrients for cats and dogs is particularly lacking.
 The most commonly accepted methods of determining bioavailability of nutrients have not been validated for the cat.¹⁰